ZadRue/zaddesk/README.md

 The project includes the following files:

-- `data_cleaning.ipynb`: Jupyter Notebook containing the data cleaning code and process
+- `Data Cleaning pandas.ipynb`: Jupyter Notebook containing the data cleaning code and process
-- `Data Cleaning pandas.ipynb`: Sample dataset used for the data cleaning project
+- `Customer Call List.xlsx`: Sample dataset used for the data cleaning project

 ## Usage

 To use or replicate this data cleaning project, follow these steps:

 1. Clone the repository to your local machine or download the ZIP file.
-2. Open the `data_cleaning.ipynb` notebook in Jupyter Notebook or any compatible environment.
+2. Open the `Data Cleaning pandas.ipynb` notebook in Jupyter Notebook or any compatible environment.
 3. Install the necessary dependencies and libraries mentioned in the notebook.
 4. Run the notebook cells to execute the data cleaning process.